Chengqunniu/T1A3/README.md

     You should run this file first to set the password of your system.
     And check whether you have installed python properly.
-    Then you can chose any of the three below
+    Then you can chose any of the three below.

 * full_options.sh